-In the digital photography age I still make a lot of black and white photographs.
-With an iPhone black and white photo it sometimes works better to draw the attention to the subject, without the distraction of the other colors.
-Structures and shapes come out better; the structure of the moving reed in the second photo of the Noordermolen only became visible after the black and white conversion.
-Especially long exposure photos of landscapes are very suitable to convert to black and white.
+In the digital photography age I still make a lot of black and white (monochrome) photos.
+With an black and white photo it sometimes works better to draw the attention to the subject, without the distraction of the other colors.
+Structures and shapes come out better; the structure of the moving reed in the photo of the Noordermolen only became visible after the monochrome conversion.
+Especially long exposure photos of landscapes are very suitable to convert to monochrome.
 By long exposure, water becomes wrinkle-free and moving clouds give extra dynamics.
-Black and white also gives a picture something special and fortunately I do not need the doka anymore.
+Monochrome also gives a picture something special and fortunately I do not need the doka anymore.
 In this blog I show you with examples how to take black and white photos on your iPhone and how to convert color photos to black and white.

 Update June 9, 2020: Convert to black and white in Lightroom CC Mobile and monochrome photography with the iPhone camera app have been added.

 - How to make an iPhone photo black and white in Snapseed

 - How to convert an iPhone photo to black and white in Lightroom CC Mobile

 - How to take a black and white photo with the iPhone camera app

 How to make an iPhone photo black and white in Snapseed

 In Snapseed I edit and convert the iPhone photos to monochrome.
 This software is from Google and free.
 In 2011, Snapseed (then from Nik Software) was iPad App of the year and was later bought by Google.